sara-nl/singularity-course/run-singularity-cartesius.md

  ls  #Check if the output,slurm-jobID.out, is present cat slurm-yourjobid.out
  ```

+> **_Food for brain:_**
+>
-So you ran a Singularity container that is in your home directory (on the login node) on a worker node where Singularity is actually installed.
+> * But you just checked in Section 2 that Singularity was not installed so how come it worked?
+Or rather where did it run?
+You ran a Singularity container that is in your home directory (on the login node) on a worker node where Singularity is actually installed.

 #### 3.2 Submit a job that runs a Python script